wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 Complete the following to access EdgeCmd on Windows:

 1. Open a command prompt.
-2. Type the following at the prompt and press Enter:
+2. Type the following in the prompt and press Enter:

    ```cmd
    C:\Program Files\OSIsoft\EdgeCmd\edgecmd.exe